Decoy receptors: Decoy receptor 3 (DcR3)

 Also known as TNFRSF6, the DcR3 receptor is found primarily in human malignant tissues.
-It acts as a decoy receptor for TNF cytokine members: FasL, LIGHT, and TL1A, inhibiting the ability of the cytokines to signal for cell death or apoptosis.
+It acts as a decoy receptor for TNF cytokine members: FasL, LIGHT, and TL1A, inhibiting the ability of the cytokines to signal cell death or apoptosis.

 VEGFR-1

 VEGFR-1 is a kinase-defective receptor tyrosine kinase that negatively modulates angiogenesis by acting as a decoy receptor.
 The decoy characteristic of VEGFR-1 is required for normal development and angiogenesis.
 VEGFR-1 inhibits the activity of VEGFR-2 by sequestering VEGF, thus preventing VEGFR-2 from binding to VEGF.

 Applications

 Engineered Axl "decoy receptor"

 Axl receptor tyrosine kinase has been associated with numerous diseases, most notably metastatic cancer.
 Axl has been shown to drive metastasis, confer therapeutic resistance and promote disease progression.
 Axl binds to its ligand, Gas6, and becomes activated.
-Decoy receptors are being designed that bind to Gas6 and prevent Axl activation.
+Decoy receptors are being designed to bind to Gas6 and prevent Axl activation.